jamieyello/DownUnder-UI/README.md

 ## Features
  - Familiar functionality and workflow with Windows Forms and Qt.
  - Built from the ground up with modern transitions, animations, and shaders in mind.
- - [Modular behavior system](https://github.com/jamieyello/DownUnder-UI/wiki/Using-the-Library:-Part-3,-Creating-WidgetBehaviors) that can add any functionality.
+ - [Modular behavior system](https://github.com/jamieyello/DownUnder-UI/wiki/Native-WidgetBehaviors) that can add any functionality.

 ## Documentation/How to Use
 This project is a shared project library, meaning it does not compile without your project.
 It can be added as a shared project reference directly.
-Read the [getting started guide](https://github.com/jamieyello/DownUnder-UI/wiki/Using-the-Library:-Part-1,-Setting-Up) on instructions.
+Read the [Wiki](https://github.com/jamieyello/DownUnder-UI/wiki) for documentaion, and the [getting started guide](https://github.com/jamieyello/DownUnder-UI/wiki/Using-the-Library:-Part-1,-Setting-Up) for a short introduction.

 ## Community